Christina890/christine-onyango/Test-Charter.md

 #### Bugs

 The button to confirm the tranfer should be separated from the keyboard.
-Balance should automatically updated after a transfer A preview of the balance should be included in the account selection screen to allow users make informed decisions
+Balance should automatically updated after a transfer.
+To replicate, initiate a transfer when the balance of the initiating account is zero
+A preview of the balance should be included in the account selection screen to allow users make informed decisions

 ## Other Features to be tested